Pruthvi1-T/Landing-Page/README.md

-# OIBSIP_Task1
+# Landing Page

-Task 1 of OasisInfobyte Web Development Internship : Landing Page Using HTML, CSS and Javascript.
+A Simple Landing Page created using HTML, CSS and Javascript.